ab3llini/MachineLearning/NaiveBayes/README.txt

 Otherwise open a terminal and cd into the root folder "NaiveBayes".
 Typing ls (on unix-like systems) or dir (Windows) you should see all the project files (main, model, preprocessing..)

-At this point enter : "python main.py"
+At this point enter : "python3 main.py" (is important to use python3 otherwise some errors might pop up)

 Depending on your hardware specs, the program should take around 5-7 seconds to exit.